 Goals and target audience

 This week-long intensive class will give early-career ecologists the tools and skills needed to interact with, manage, clean, and analyze data in a transparent and reproducible way.
 We will specifically work on leveraging open data to address new ecological questions at large spatial and temporal scales.
-You can read more about the approach of computational ecology in a preprint co-authored by students from the 2017 cohort.
+You can read more about the approach of computational ecology in a paper co-authored by students from the 2017 cohort.

 We expect that the attendees are able to turn the computer on, or willing to learn how to do so.
 We will take care of the rest from here.
 A passing knowledge of statistics and programming is a good thing, but eagerness to learn is far more important than previous knowledge.